Discontinuous percolation via suppression of neighboring clusters in a network: Discussion

 \section{Discussion}

 In this paper, we studied a bipartite network of degree $z=3$ in which each link is initially occupied with probability $p$.
 Each node in the first partition repeatedly rewires its occupied links to neighboring clusters in ascending order of their cluster size until the largest cluster size reaches a steady state.
 As $p$ exceeds the critical point $p_c$, a macroscopic cluster containing a finite fraction of the nodes emerges discontinuously.
-We expect that this phenomenon generally occurs for $z \geq 3$, and in general networks that can be regarded as locally tree-like structures, such as Erd\"{o}s-R\'enyi networks~\cite{er}.
+We expect that this phenomenon generally occurs for $z \geq 3$, and in general networks that can be regarded as locally tree-like structures, such as Erd\H{o}s--R\'enyi networks~\cite{er}.
+To demonstrate the generality of this result, in Appendix B we numerically observe a DPT in bipartite networks with Poisson and scale-free degree distributions.

 This result is significant because, unlike previous EP models, it shows that the discontinuous emergence of a macroscopic cluster containing a finite fraction of nodes can occur from a suppression rule applied among a finite set of clusters.
 In contrast, in the previous EP models each link is occupied sequentially by selecting the best option to suppress among a set of candidate clusters.
 From this dynamical perspective, the modification in this study is that a link is occupied randomly as $p$ increases by $p \rightarrow p+1/N$, and links are rewired according to the suppression rule until the system reaches a steady state.
-In this manner, a link is added to the steady state, so only a small number of rewirings are needed to reach the new steady state.
-It is important to clarify that, in this modified approach, the total number of cluster candidates considered during rewirings remains finite.
-This feature indeed overcomes a limitation of previous EP models, namely that they require an infinite number of cluster candidates to produce a discontinuous transition.
+In this manner, a link is added to the steady state.

+A possible rewiring process leading to a steady state after each link addition is described as follows.
+When a link is added to the initial rewiring node, its cluster size increases.
+Nodes connected to the rewiring node via occupied links then sequentially rewire their links, and they are not allowed to rewire further.
+In this manner, rewiring nodes spread outward from the initial node.
+This spread of rewiring terminates when no additional nodes can rewire.

+Such a spread of rewiring from the initial node is sufficient to reach a steady state in a tree network.
+We numerically confirmed that a steady state is achieved through this process, as shown in Fig.~\ref{Fig:Bipartite_G_nRewire_EP}(a), indicating that the network effectively behaves as a tree within the spread size.
+Moreover, the spread size remains finite before the threshold but diverges as $(p_c-p)^{-8/5}$ as the threshold is approached from below, as shown in Fig.~\ref{Fig:Bipartite_G_nRewire_EP}(b).
+This result implies that our dynamical model exhibits a DPT based on the sizes of a finite number of clusters before the threshold, whereas traditional explosive percolation requires information on an infinite number of cluster sizes to produce a DPT even before the threshold.
+A more detailed clarification of the underlying dynamics will be presented in future work.